Child/Nonminor Dependent Development: Transitional Independent Living Planning

 • Developing a site specific transition program in addition to linkages with other public/private transitional opportunities

-• Developing and/or facilitating the provision of ILP-equivalent services for child/NMD unable to participate in mainstream ILP classes
+• Developing and/or facilitating the provision of ILP-Equivalent Services for child/NMD unable to participate in mainstream ILP classes

 • Providing discharge planning/post-placement living arrangements, if applicable